David Wright (English footballer)

-David Wright (born 1 May 1980) is an English former professional footballer and manager who was most recently Assistant First-Team Coach of League One club Milton Keynes Dons.
+David Wright (born 1 May 1980) is an English former professional footballer and manager who is currently manager of Ipswich Town Women.

 Wright began his playing career at Crewe Alexandra, where he helped the club to promotion to the First Division in 2002–03 following the club's relegation to the Second Division in the previous season.
 He went on the make over 200 league appearances for the club.
 He also played over 100 league games for Ipswich Town between 2007 and 2010, as well as representing Wigan Athletic, Norwich City on loan, Crystal Palace, Gillingham on loan and Colchester United.

 In 2013, Wright took on his first coaching role at the Ipswich Town Academy, before taking on a similar role at Colchester while also managing Isthmian League side Maldon & Tiptree in 2015.
 He left the Jammers in December 2015 to team up with new Colchester United manager Kevin Keen as his assistant.
 After Keen left by mutual consent in April 2016, Wright took temporary charge of Colchester's penultimate league game of the 2015–16 season.
 He was then appointed manager of the under-18 team, before moving to Norwich City to take up the same role.
+He was appointed manager of Ipswich Town Women in April 2026.